gaearon/overreacted.io/src/pages/how-does-the-development-mode-work/index.md

 ---

 I wish there was a more first-class way to do it without relying on conventions, but here we are.
-I think it would be great if modes were a first-class concept in all JavaScript environments, and if there was some way for a browser to surface that some code is running in a development mode when it’s not supposed to.
+It would be great if modes were a first-class concept in all JavaScript environments, and if there was some way for a browser to surface that some code is running in a development mode when it’s not supposed to.

+On the other hand, it is fascinating how a convention in a single project can propagate through the ecosystem.
+Maybe the solution isn’t perfect, but for each project the cost of adopting it was lower than the cost of convincing everyone else to do something different.
+This teaches a valuable lesson about the top-down versus bottom-up adoption.
+Understanding how this dynamic plays out distinguishes successful standardization attempts from failures.

-Still, separating development and production modes is a very useful technique.
+Separating development and production modes is a very useful technique.
 I recommend using it in your libraries and the application code for the kinds of checks that are too expensive to do in production, but are valuable (and often critical!) to do in development.

 As with any powerful feature, there are some ways you can misuse it.
 This will be the topic of my next post!